-- Your social security number
+- Your Social Security number

 - Your driver’s license number

-- Federal tax return form
+- Your/your parents’ federal tax return

-- Any other document of reported income
+- Any other documents showing reported income

 Also, you’ll be using personal information that should be kept private for your safety, so try filling out the form alone or in a place where others can’t easily view your screen.